Henry Bessemer

-Sir Henry Bessemer (19 January 1813 – 15 March 1898) was an English inventor, whose steel-making process would become the most important technique for making steel in the nineteenth century for almost one hundred years.
-He also played a significant role in establishing the town of Sheffield, nicknamed ‘Steel City’, as a major industrial centre.
+Sir Henry Bessemer (19 January 1813 – 15 March 1898) was an English inventor, whose steel-making process was the most important technique for making steel in the nineteenth century for almost one hundred years.
+He played a significant role in establishing the town of Sheffield, nicknamed ‘Steel City’, as a major industrial centre.

 Bessemer had been trying to reduce the cost of steel-making for military ordnance, and developed his system for blowing air through molten pig iron to remove the impurities.
 This made steel easier, quicker and cheaper to manufacture, and revolutionised structural engineering.
-One of the most significant inventors of the Second Industrial Revolution, Bessemer also made at least 128 other inventions in the fields of iron, steel and glass.
-Unlike many inventors, he managed to bring his own projects to fruition and profited financially from their success.
-He was knighted for his contribution to science in 1879, and in the same year was made a fellow of the Royal Society.
+One of the most significant inventors of the Second Industrial Revolution, Bessemer made at least 128 inventions in the fields of iron, steel and glass.
+Unlike many inventors, he brought his own projects to fruition and profited financially from their success.
+In 1879, he was knighted for his contribution to science and was elected a fellow of the Royal Society.

 Father: Anthony Bessemer

-Bessemer's father, Anthony, was born in London into a Huguenot family, but moved to Paris when he was about 21 years old.
+Bessemer's father, Anthony, was born in London into a Huguenot family and moved to Paris aged about 21.
 He was an inventor who, while engaged by the Paris Mint, made a machine for making medallions that could produce steel dies from a larger model.
-He became a member of the French Academy of Sciences, for his improvements to the optical microscope when he was 26.
-He was forced to leave Paris by the French Revolution, and returned to Britain.
-There he invented a process for making gold chains, which was successful, and enabled him to buy a small estate in the village of Charlton, near Hitchin in Hertfordshire, where Henry was born.
-According to Bessemer he was given his name by his godfather Henry Caslon, who employed his father as a punchcutter.
+He became a member of the French Academy of Sciences for his improvements to the optical microscope when he was 26.
+He was forced to leave Paris by the French Revolution, and returned to Britain where he invented a process for making gold chains, which was successful, and enabled him to buy a small estate in the village of Charlton, near Hitchin in Hertfordshire, where Henry was born.
+According to Henry Bessemer he was given his name by his godfather Henry Caslon, who employed his father as a punchcutter.

 Early inventions

-The invention from which Bessemer made his first fortune was a series of six steam-powered machines for making bronze powder, used in the manufacture of gold paint.
-As he relates in his autobiography, he examined the bronze powder made in Nuremberg which was the only place where it was made at the time.
-He then copied and improved the product and made it capable of being made on a simple production line.
-It was an early example of reverse engineering where a product is analysed, and then reproduced.
+Bessemer made his first fortune with a series of six steam-powered machines for making bronze powder, used in the manufacture of gold paint.
+At the time, bronze powder was only made in Nuremberg.
+Bessemer examined the Nuremberg bronze powder then copied and improved the product such that it could be produced on a production line.
+It was an early example of reverse engineering.

-The process was kept secret, with only members of his immediate family having access to the factory.
-The Nuremberg powder, which was made by hand, retailed in London for £5 12s per pound and he eventually reduced the price to half a crown £ – 2 / 6, or about 1/40th.
+The process was kept secret with only members of his immediate family having access to the factory.
+The hand-made Nuremberg powder retailed in London for £5 12 shillings (£5.60p) per pound; he reduced the price to £ – 2 / 6 (£0.12p).

-The profits from sale of the paint allowed him to pursue his other inventions.
+The profits from the paint allowed him to pursue his other inventions.